UAlbertaALTLab/recording-validation-interface/README.md

  - where to find the "Recordings Master MetaData" CSV file
  - where to place transcoded audio files
  - where to place transcoded audio files
+ - (production only) where to collect static files

 This is configured in a file called `.env` in the root of this